When users face a chat interface, they want speed and flexibility—pre-filled AI buttons for quick replies, or the freedom to type their own response.

 Text input flow

 Now, what happens if the user inputs a text rather than selecting a button?
-Without getting into too much detail, a global keyword called _input_ will trigger
+It will automatically be saved in the @user_text variable and the flow will continue 🙌

 Looping back

-We'll connect both the Dynamic Data block and the Code Set block to the Set a field block
+We'll connect the Dynamic Data block to the Set a field block

 In the Set a field block we'll add the following: {"role": "user", "content": "@user_text"}